deepal/node-dukpt/README.md

 `encryptionMode` (for encryption only) | `3DES`/`AES` | `3DES`/`AES` | Specify encryption scheme for dukpt
 `decryptionMode` (for decryption only) | `3DES`/`AES` | `3DES`/`AES` | Specify decryption scheme for dukpt

-* Support for AES encryption/decryption is experimental!
+* Support for AES encryption/decryption is experimental and will only work with NodeJS versions 6.x.x and above!

 ###Tests
 Tests can be run using gulp as follows: